 A Simple Guide

-Once established that the constant growth began in the spring of St. Augustine grass, select a commercial fertilizer suitable for your needs.
-Most modern formulations have less phosphorus than they once were due to accumulation problems.
+Nitrogen is the most critical compound in fertilizer for North Texas lawns.
+Most modern formulas have less phosphorus than they once had, due to accumulation problems.
 Phosphorus is the formulation number of the medium.
 The first number indicates the percentage of nitrogen.
 However, the third and the last number represents the percentage of potassium.

 Next, determine if you want a high, medium or low maintenance site.
 If you want a high-maintenance lawn, use the maximum amount of fertilizer specified in the bag.
 Lush growth will occur, and a lawn cut will be required once a week.
 The irrigation needs will be more significant and the potential for diseases, such as brown spots, will increase.